elliotk/gcd-project/README.md

 To run the analysis and generate tidy data, do one of the following:

-i.
 Execute from a Unix or Linux shell
 ``` Shell
 $ Rscript run_analysis.R
 ```